 Lactic acid is a compound produced naturally by the human body and is used in many processes such as energy production.
 This compound is found in nature in one of two isomer forms; D-Lactic Acid or L-Lactic acid.
 Both of these variations are found in the human body, but only L-Lactic acid is actually produced by the body naturally.

 Recent research has even shown that ME/CFS can be accurately predicted in 82% of cases by analyzing fecal bacteria and serum inflammatory biomarkers.
-The takeaway here is that a disproportionate increase in certain types of intestinal bacteria is associated with chronic health issues.
+The takeaway here; bacterial imbalances are more and more frequently being connected to chronic health conditions.
 These types of bacteria are often noted as producing high levels of D-type lactic acid, though many beneficial bacteria also produce it to some degree.
 This isn’t usually an issue but can become troublesome when these bacteria outnumber L-Lactic acid producers.

 Another very important consideration to make when selecting a probiotic is the impact it will have on histamine levels.
 Histamine is a neuroregulatory molecule that our bodies use for a wide array of functions.
 It plays a role in cognitive function, digestion, and allergic reactions.
 Our bodies have several types of histamine receptors; H1, H2, H3, and H4.
 These sites are found in our body where histamine attaches to help facilitate some other process.
 Histamines are commonly associated with allergies and symptoms such as watery eyes, stuffy nose, and itchy skin.